TheoNorris/momentum-fitness/README.md

   then alter the quantity again it the cart somehow loses this detail.
 If I just had a little more time I'm sure I could solve this!

     - I also have a health form that I was planning to link in when a user bought a membership but I just have not had time.
 Even in this 26 hour last push.

+    - Using a python key in my javasript map meant it is only functioning in developer mode.
+I will fix this when I have more time.

 ## Deployment